 Yorkies are most known for their long silky coat.
-It was oftentimes said their coat was a product of the looms since they worked in the clothing mills during the 19th century.
+It was often said their coat was a product of the looms since they worked in the clothing mills during the 19th century.

 To keep your Yorkshire Terrier’s coat in good condition, it needs to be brushed regularly to avoid matting.
-You may even want to trim his hair if it drags on the floor to avoid any foreign items getting tangled in the coat.
+You may even want to trim his hair if it gets in his eyes or if it drags on the floor to avoid any foreign items getting tangled in the coat.
+If you are not confident enough with the shears, find a reputable dog groomer.
 A Yorkie’s coat should be fine and silky, and it should be straight and not wavy.
 He should be black and tan in color, but blue and tan is also acceptable.

 Yorkshire Terrier Training Tips

 A dog trainer may express the Yorkshire Terrier can be both difficult and easy to train.
 Due to the dog’s small size, many owners let their Yorkies get away with bad behaviors other dogs would never be allowed to do.
 Some Yorkies will become demanding and overly confident.
 Oftentimes, they develop jealous or possessive behaviors with toys and food.
 They will even become overly protective of their owners.
 Some refer to this as small dog syndrome.